buudee625/new-coders-bible/ultimate-glossary.md

 - `JWT`: JSON Web Token

-- `MIME` Multipurpose Internet Mail Extensions or MIME type is a media type which indicates the nature and format of a document, file, or assortment of bytes. ([Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types))
+- `MIME`: Multipurpose Internet Mail Extensions or MIME type is a media type which indicates the nature and format of a document, file, or assortment of bytes. ([Link](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types))

 - `MVC`: Model-View-Controller